Joanna Ampil: Career

 Joanna, at seventeen years old, auditioned for an open call in Manila for the original production of Miss Saigon in front of director Sir Nicolas Hytner.
 Despite not having any experience in theatre or the performing arts, she landed the lead role of Kim and was flown to London to rehearse with the West End company at the Theatre Royal Drury Lane.
 She has since reprised her role as Kim in the original Australian production, the original United Kingdom and Ireland Tour and 10th Anniversary Performance.

-Ampil's other notable roles include Mary Magdalene in the West End revival of Jesus Christ Superstar, Éponine in Les Misérables, Fantine in Les Misérables, Mimi in Rent, Christmas Eve in Avenue Q, Sheila Franklin in Hair, Thanh in the world premiere of The Real Love, Heidi in I Sing!, The ingénue June in the West End premiere of The Musical of Musicals: The Musical!, Blue Fairy in Pinocchio: A New Musical, West End Women (UK Tour), The Magic of Disney in Concert (Hyde Park, London), Defying Gravity: The Songs of Stephen Schwartz (Sydney), Grizabella in Cats, and reprising Mary Magdalene in Jesus Christ Superstar in Concert.
+Ampil's other notable roles include Mary Magdalene in the West End revival of Jesus Christ Superstar, Éponine and Fantine in Les Misérables, Mimi in Rent, Christmas Eve in Avenue Q, Sheila Franklin in Hair, Thanh in the world premiere of The Real Love, Heidi in I Sing!, The ingénue June in the West End premiere of The Musical of Musicals: The Musical!, Blue Fairy in Pinocchio: A New Musical, West End Women (UK Tour), The Magic of Disney in Concert (Hyde Park, London), Defying Gravity: The Songs of Stephen Schwartz (Sydney), Grizabella in Cats, and reprising Mary Magdalene in Jesus Christ Superstar in Concert.

 In 2008, she made her Philippine theatre debut as Maria in West Side Story, alongside Christian Bautista's Tony.
 She played Maria Von Trapp in The Sound of Music, at the Newport Performing Arts Theatre and was followed by Nellie Forbush in South Pacific in Concert.
 She was invited by Philippine's Prima Ballerina Lisa Macuja-Elizalde to play Inang Bayan in the ballet Rebel EDSA 30.
 In 2015, she played Francesca Johnson in the international premiere of The Bridges of Madison County, and Jenna in the international premiere of Waitress in 2018.

 She performed on recordings of Miss Saigon (The Complete Symphonic Recording) as Kim, Jesus Christ Superstar (1996 London Revival Cast) as Mary Magdalene, The Postman and the Poet (Concept Cast) as Beatriz Gonzalez and Ang Larawan “The Portrait” (Original Soundtrack) as Candida.

 Her debut musicals album "Joanna Ampil" was released 2007 by JAY Records, followed with pop albums "Try Love" in 2010 and "Joanna Ampil" in 2014 with VIVA Records.
 Her latest singles are Reach for the Stars, Always Better and Memory.

 In 2017, Ampil portrayed Candida Marasigan in the feature film Ang Larawan for which she won the Metro Manila Film Festival Award for Best Actress, PMPC Star Awards, Gawad Pasado, Luna, Gawad Tangi, Guillermo Award, Urduja Best Heritage Film Awards and the prestigious Gawad Urian Best Actress Awards.